CAROLINA GIMENEZ (PRODUCER)

 BEN MANKOFF (co-DIRECTOR)

 Ben is a filmmaker living in Bushwick, Brooklyn.
 From Denton, Texas originally and the son of a psychologist and school teacher, Ben wound up at Bennington College studying Philosophy and Theater for his undergraduate degree.
-In New York, Ben has produced shorts, Trevor.
-Noah. and Stationary, along with Christine Pfister's animated feature film Mamoon (2017).
-Ben's most recent project was Jay Craven's Peter and John.
-Ben is currently enrolled in the graduate film studies program in the Gallatin School at New York University.
-CUBBY is Ben’s first feature film.
+In New York, Ben has produced shorts, TREVOR.
+NOAH. and STATIONARY, along with Christine Pfister's animated feature film MAMOON (2017).
+Ben's most recent project was Jay Craven's PETER AND JOHN.

 SINISA KUKIC (DIRECTOR OF PHOTOGRAPHY)

-Siniša Kukić is a cinematographer, car enthusiast, and craftsman.
-His photographic work is defined by the landscape of his childhood home, the former Yugoslavia, and later the urban landscape of Chicago.
-As an experimental filmmaker his film PUMP, screened on KQED's Truly CA series and is rated the sixth greatest super 8 film of all time by Super8.org.
-Recently his cinematography has aired on BET's Lens On Talent (PALM TREES DOWN 3RD ST.) and also won best short documentary at SXSW (MOTHERSBANE).
-You can find him in Brooklyn under the hood of a 1979 BMW 5 Series.
+Siniša Kukic is a cinematographer and craftsman based in Brooklyn and San Francisco.
+His self-produced work is defined by the landscape of his childhood home, the former Yugoslavia, and later the urban landscape of Chicago.
+As an experimental filmmaker, his film PUMP screened on KQED's Truly CA series and is rated the sixth greatest Super 8 film of all time by Super8.org.
+His cinematography has aired on BET's Lens On Talent (PALM TREES DOWN 3RD ST.) and also won best short documentary at SXSW (MOTHERSBANE).
+His newest project is a feature length documentary (THIS CLOSE) which follows the lives of two teenage boys of color traversing through school, romance, and the criminal justice system.
+Before that, he was DP on Jonathon Joiner’s CLAIMING THE TITLE: GAY OLYMPICS ON TRIAL.
+He attended the Graduate Film program at San Francisco State University.

 Find him online!